pejdavies1606/wof_origins/README.md

     + Overheat: The unbearable heat of most hot biomes weaken you.
 Consider using fire resistance.
   + Custom
     + Gills & Lungs: You can breathe both underwater and on land.
+    + Glow: You emit light from your bioluminescent scales.
     + Ocean Habitat: You naturally spawn in the ocean.
     + Piscivore: Raw fish are more nutritious for you.
     + Water Comfort: You cannot sleep unless your bed is underwater.